age-bijkaart/js-from-scratch/03-not-mongodb-but-postgresql/README.md

-# Getting a database system with a javascript (node.js) interface
+# A database system with a javascript (node.js) interface

 There are several alternatives.
 The most popular seems to be [mongodb](https://docs.mongodb.com/manual/).
 See the [introduction](https://docs.mongodb.com/getting-started/node/) for the